-Getting out of debt stories of real people to inspire and motivate your own debt free success story, with tips and strategies to jumpstart your debt payoff plan.
+Debt payoff success stories of real families to inspire and motivate you, with tips and strategies to jumpstart your debt payoff plan.

 At first, I was skeptical.
 Could we become debt free?
 And if so, how long was it going to take to get there?

-I searched for stories of other families who were successfully living debt free.
+I searched for the debt payoff stories of other families who were successfully living debt free.

 However, most of the getting out of debt stories I found at that time didn’t offer a lot of details, or they seemed too far out of reach.